 You can read more about the best shift management software and learn how you can integrate it into your company’s Slack or Microsoft Teams.

 Ready to make shift management and employee scheduling smarter?

 Along with a powerful shift management software, you can also follow these tips to ensure your employees are satisfied with their shifts:

 1. Take a monthly stock of a few crucial details before planning out the shifts

 Find out when your employees would like to take their leaves, and which employees will be open to working nights.
 Or on weekends.

 Ensure that employees give advanced notice about their preferential leaves.
 Be it family commitments, religious holidays, or vacations.
 This helps to plan out the shifts better.

 2. Ask employees to punch in and out for attendance management

-Use AttendanceBot and integrate it into your communication tool to allow workers to log in their work hours.
-The bot compiles these details for you to make it easier to keep track of any delay or leaves.
+Use AttendanceBot and integrate it into your communication tool to allow workers to log in during their work hours.
+The bot compiles these details for you to make it easier to keep track of any delays or leaves.